 Adoptive couples also may gift pregnancy-related expenses, such as medical bills, prenatal care, and maternity clothes.
 There is access to immediate health insurance for pregnant women in California through MediCal.
 Adopting parents are expected to pay for all other medical costs related to pregnancy and birth not covered by insurance.
 You should not have to pay any medical expenses for pregnancy or birth.

 Then there are adoption specific expenses, which include counseling for the birth mother, the licensed Adoption Service Provider who does the advisement, and takes the consent to the adoption, court filing fees, and attorney fees.
-With adoption in California, the adoptive parent pays all of the legal expenses, including your attorney.
+With adoption in California, the adoptive parent pays all the legal expenses, including your attorney.
 California wants to encourage adoption, not make it a financial burden.
 Thus, these laws allow you to make an adoption plan at no cost to you.

 So, while financial concerns are a reality and a valid reason for not being able to raise a child, it is not an obstacle to adoption.
 Adoption is valued and in California, the laws are designed to allow women to place their babies for adoption without suffering a financial burden.
+Contact us today to discuss your situation with a qualified adoption lawyer.